hpc-dr/day1hpc.github.io/content/english/post/about.md

 **The other reason** is that *it's still Day 1 for HPC in the cloud*.
 We see endless possibilities to improve the productivity of every scientist or engineer who uses HPC as a tool in their exploration.
 And we're optimistic about where that's going to lead us all.

 If you see any of us at a conference, please say ‘hi’ and let us know how we can help.
+[We'll be at SC'22](https://pages.awscloud.com/SC-2022.html) in Dallas - maybe you'll see us there.

 You can find us on Twitter at **[@TechHpc](https://twitter.com/TechHpc)**, on YouTube in the **[HPC Tech Shorts Channel](https://hpc.news/techshorts)**, or blogging to the world from the **[AWS HPC Blog Channel](https://hpc.news/blog)**.
 Please reach out and let us know what you’re finding hard, or easy.